civictechdc/hackdc2025/docs/README.md

 - **Pain:** Single dockets (e.g., DEA‑2024‑0059) can contain tens of thousands of comments; final rules reference commenters only abstractly.

-- **Stakeholder Quote:** “How can we summarise key themes, arguments, and sentiments from thousands of comments on a single rule?”
+- **Stakeholder Quote:** "How can we summarize key themes, arguments, and sentiments from thousands of comments on a single rule?"

-- **Need:**
+- **Need:** LLM‑powered thematic clustering and sentiment analysis pipelines.

-  - Per‑docket dashboards to explore comments throughout the lifecycle.
-  - Easy export tools (CSV / text) for single‑docket analysis.
-  - Automated plain‑language summaries for non‑technical stakeholders.

 **Details:**